Search properties for sale or to rent in Scotland

 Living in Edinburgh

-• Universities - Edinburgh has three universities, Edinburgh itself, which was formed in 1582 as one of the four medieval learning institutions in Scotland.
-It is ranked 18th in the Good University guide.
+• Universities - Edinburgh has three universities.
+Edinburgh University was formed in 1582 as one of the four medieval learning institutions in Scotland.
+It is ranked 11th in the The Times Good University Guide 2011.
 Its alumni include Gordon Brown, making it the only non-Oxbridge university attended by a British prime minister.
 Other universities include Herriot-Watt, Napier and Queen Margaret Edinburgh.

 • Major hospitals - major hospitals include the Royal Infirmary of Edinburgh, the Eastern General Hospital and the Western General Hospital.

-• History - First named in the seventh century after a fort (Eidin's Burgh), the city grew in medieval times to be a capital city, home of royalty and an important place in British history, founding its university in 1582 and becoming a seat of renaissance and modernist learning, earning it the nickname "the Athens of the north".
+• History - First named in the seventh century after a fort (Eidin's Burgh), the city grew in medieval times to be a capital city, home of royalty and an important place in British history.
+It became a seat of renaissance and modernist learning, earning it the nickname "the Athens of the north".
 The old town was built in medieval times, with the new town added in Georgian times as a more upmarket (and less disease-prone) district.
-The 1707 act of union took away the parliament, which was finally restored with devolution in 2001.
+The 1707 Act of Union took away the parliament, which was finally restored with devolution in 2001.

-• Traditions - Like so much of Scotland, Edinburgh espouses traditions and traditional symbols of Scottishness, so bagpipes, kilts and tartan will all be in plenty of evidence.
+• Traditions - Like so much of Scotland, Edinburgh espouses traditions and traditional symbols of Scottishness, so expect bagpipes, kilts and tartan aplenty.
 It also enjoys its pomp and ceremony due to its historic political and royal heritage.
 At the same time, it is a hard-working and busy city, being a major financial centre.
-While outerlying areas of the city suffer considerable deprivation and do not match up to the glamorous image, the general view of the city is of being distinctly posh, particularly from the point of view of Glaswegians.

 Property in Edinburgh